ciscprocess/CannyKitchen/README.md

 	bower install

 ### Run a Local MongoDB Instance
 For this sprint, the MongoCloud data will not work.
-Therefore, it is recommended that you run a local MongoDB instance at port 3000.
+Therefore, it is recommended that you run a local MongoDB instance at the default port.
 This can be easily done by running:

 	mongod --dbpath /path/to/empty/folder